Processors reference

 Attribute remover

 Removes one or more source attributes.
+Specify multiple attributes as a comma-separated list.

 Use this processor to drop unneeded fields to reduce storage size and improve query performance.
 You can also use the attribute remover to drop personally identifiable information, whether to remove it completely or to remove the source metadata after redaction.